Rechts- und Finanz-FAQ des Research Enquiry Service (RES) der Europäischen Kommission zu Horizon Europe

 Antwort vom 7.3.2022:

-The template accessible via a link in the pre-draft AGA and on the portal’s reference document page is indeed the template to be used to declare the number of days spent for the action.
+The template accessible via a link in the AGA and on the portal’s reference document page is indeed the template to be used to declare the number of days spent for the action.
 If the use of this template raises an issue, please let us know the reason.

 However, beneficiaries who have a reliable time recording system as part of their usual management practices may use it to support the number of days charged to Horizon Europe grants.
 In that case, they would not fill in the Time declaration.

-Folgefrage des tschechischen R&F NCPs
+Folgefrage der tschechischen R&F NCPs

-I have an additional question.
-In terms of documenting personnel costs in Horizon Europe projects - would it be acceptable if the monthly declaration on days spent for the action were kept for the entire reporting periods (rather than per calendar year)?
-The provided template is per calendar year, nonetheless, I understand that the beneficiaries can modify the template to fit their needs as well.
+I have an additional question: In terms of documenting personnel costs in Horizon Europe projects - would it be acceptable if the monthly declaration on days spent for the action were kept for the entire reporting periods (rather than per calendar year)?
+The provided template is per calendar year, nonetheless, I understand that the beneficiaries can modify the template to fit their needs as well?

 Antwort vom 10.5.2022: